Information and Referral

 What does that mean?

-Information: The Community Resource Centre keeps informed on the many resources and services which are available to members of the community on the Sunshine Coast, and we share that information.
+Information: The Resource Centre keeps informed on the many resources and services available to community members on the Sunshine Coast, and we share that information.

-Referral: When you need a service and you don’t know where to start you can start here at the Resource Centre!
-You can share with us your needs, in confidence, and we’ll refer you to the organization that is best suited to help you achieve your goals.
+Referral: When you need a service and you don’t know where to start, just ask us!
+You can confidentially share with us your needs and we’ll refer you to the organization that is best suited to help you.

 Here are just some of the questions we’ve answered for people:

-- Who can help me with income assistance or finding employment?
+- Who can help me with income or disability assistance or finding employment?

-- Is there a place I can borrow toys for my visiting grandkids?
+- Is there a place I can borrow toys for my visiting grandchildren?

 - Is there someone who can help me fill in my government form?